MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 ### Set up Azure Login with OpenID Connect authentication

-Your GitHub Actions workflow uses OpenID Connect to generate a unique access token each time the workflow runs.
+Your GitHub Actions workflow uses OpenID Connect to authenticate with Azure.
 To learn more about this interaction, see the [GitHub Actions documentation](https://docs.github.com/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure).

 In this example, you'll install the OpenID Connect Azure CLI beta and authenticate with Azure.
 The CLI-beta installation step is a temporary part of the beta release.